This entry is inspired by a conversation with the girls’ music teachers after class this morning.

 But by far, my Top 5 childhood rediscoveries are…

 Well, revisiting ‘The Wheels On The Bus’ was fun initially but the song tends to lose its shine after what is probably THE 12TH MILLIONTH TIME THAT YOU’RE ASKED TO PERFORM IT?!?!?!

 Before we started on music classes for the girls, the ol’ piano had been collecting dust by the front door.
 Occasionally, my siblings and I would tinkle a tune or two from our old school days but that was it.
 Inspired by the Suzuki adage that “If children hear fine music from the day of their birth and learn to play it, they develop sensitivity, discipline and endurance.
-They get a beautiful heart”, I picked up playing again – and boy, am I enjoying the time at the piano churning out familiar folk tunes and simple classical pieces (because while the Yamaha piano strings haven’t rusted, my ill-practiced fingers sure have!)
+They get a beautiful heart”, I picked up playing again – and boy, am I enjoying the time at the best digital piano churning out familiar folk tunes and simple classical pieces (because while the Yamaha piano strings haven’t rusted, my ill-practiced fingers sure have!)

 It brings me joy to hear Coco pipe up song requests, and to see the girls run over at the sound of the keys and raise their little arms to be lifted and seated next to me because “I want to play a song with mummy!”
 I love that they enjoy my music – Coco waltzes in circles, while Claire bops on the spot.
 One especially precious memory was when Coco was seated quietly listening to me play ‘My Bonnie’ and she started silently tearing – literally moved to tears by the beauty of song.

 Musical training also has many benefits, which do a lot of good for eagerly developing brains.
 So play on!

 We weren’t that crazy as to buy our kids a drum set – their grandparents were.
 That’s why it remains at THEIR house.